AustinNotAustin/Panelizer-Public/README.md

 # Overview
 This is not a tool you can download and run, rather, it's a showcase of the UI work I've done in the past.

-You _can_, however, read through the .js I've written and take portions our. e.g. The snapping logic is intersting in [panel-array-class.js](class/item/panel-array-class.js)
+You _can_, however, read through the .js I've written and take portions out. e.g. The snapping logic is interesting in [panel-array-class.js](class/item/panel-array-class.js)

         //
         // Snapping